aydwi/explainxkcdbot/README.md

     client_id: client_id that you got
     client_secret: client_secret that you got
     ```
-3. Create a blank text file named *commented.txt* inside the project directory
+3. Create an empty text file named *commented.txt* inside the project directory.
-4. In *explainxkcdbot.py*, replace the value of `path` with the location of your *commented.txt*.
+4. In *explainxkcdbot.py*, replace the value of `path` with the location of *commented.txt*.
 5. Run `python3 explainxkcdbot.py` to run the bot.

 ### Additional notes-